Naming tracks with care

 3. Check

-Once you have talked with other people, consulted and done your research, do an external check.
-This might include going back to the people you earlier consulted.
-It might include asking an outsider for help to check you have not missed anything important.
+Once you have talked with other people, engaged, and done your research, do an external check.
+This might include going back to the people you talked to earlier to see if the name captures the insights they shared.
+You might also ask someone with a fresh pair of eyes to check that you haven’t missed anything important, like an unintended meaning to your track name.

 We can help